 Mukkoti Pradakshinam is an enclosed pathway for circumambulation that runs around the sanctum and the porch in front of it.
 Mukkoti Pradakshinam is opened to pilgrims only twice a year during Mukkoti Ekadasi and Mukkoti Dvadasi.
 The doors are opened on the night of the eleventh day morning (early hours) after Thiruppavai and closed on the night of the twelfth day (called Margali-tiru-dvadasi).

 The sub-temple for Sri Yoga Narasimhaswami, facing the west, is located in a mandapam in the north-eastern corner of the first prakaram.
-The temple attracts devotees for its well sculpted idol and also the rituals held throughout the year.Devotees throng the temple before going to put their donations in the Hundi opposite to it .
+The temple attracts devotees for its well sculpted idol and also the rituals held throughout the year.

 The tour of Srivari temple complex completes with the temple of Garuda (also called Garudalwar) located directly opposite the presiding deity in the Sri Venkateswara temple.
-Being the Lord's mount he is shown with outstretched wings, ever ready to carry him.
+Being the Lord's mount he is shown with outstretched wings, ever ready to carry His Master.
 You will find Garuda's image not only in the shrine but also at the corners of the prakarams, mandapams and vimanas.
 At the commencement of the annual Brahmotsavam of Lord Sri Venkateswara, a flag with the image of Garuda is hoisted on the Dhwajasthamba marking the commencement of the grand festival.